kylejones200/psis_4700_applied_ai/webslides/advanced_Prompt-Engineering-and-Alignment.md

 ## Prompt Techniques

-Clear instruction ("Summarize this email").
+Clear instruction ("Summarize this email")
-Role prompting ("You are a policy analyst").
+Role prompting ("You are a policy analyst")
 Chain-of-thought prompting ("Let's reason step by step")

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.